Peer and User Groups are a fantastic way of accelerating your learning and building your business, and I highly encourage you to get involved.

-There are a number of Community groups for users of the ConnectWise PSA tool across North-America, Australia and there is also a group named Five Hours Ahead that regular meets in London for the UK.
+There are a number of Community groups for users of the ConnectWise PSA tool across North-America, Australia and there is also a group named Five Hours Ahead that regularly meet in London for the UK.

-The Heartlands Technology Group (HTG) is a peer group for IT businesses that lives by the mantra “Business and Personal growth driven by execution”.
+The group formerly known as Heartlands Technology Group (HTG) is a peer group for IT businesses that lives by the mantra “Business and Personal growth driven by execution”.

-HTG has two chapters in the UK – HTG 11 and HTG 25.
+The group has (at time of writing) two chapters in the UK – HTG 11 and HTG 25.
 These UK chapters meet once per quarter.

-HTG also has a Service Executive group in the UK as well.
+They also have a Service Executive group in the UK as well.